arekavandi/arekavandi.github.io/_pages/about.md

 News
 ======
+* 9/2023: Our survey paper on transformers in small object detection is now online. ([Link](https://arxiv.org/abs/2309.04902)
 * 8/2023: Our paper on Bayesian Pose Estimation has been accepted in IEEE RA-L. ([Link](https://arekavandi.github.io/publications/2015-10-01-paper-title-number-15/)
 * 6/2023: Our paper on Subspace Tracking Systems has been accepted in IEEE TSP. ([Link](https://arekavandi.github.io/publications/2015-10-01-paper-title-number-14/))
 * 6/2023: Our paper on Robust Block-Structured Dictionary Learning (RBDL) has been accepted in Pattern Recognition Letters. ([Link](https://arekavandi.github.io/publications/2015-10-01-paper-title-number-13/))